 STAR TREK: NEMESIS

 Star Trek: Nemesis distances itself from the series regular voices.
 Jonathan Frakes was presumably too busy making Clockstoppers (2002) and Thunderbirds (2004) to direct and this time the captains chair has been handed over to Stuart Baird, the first series outsider to direct one of the films since Nicholas Meyer in 1982.
 British-born Baird, a longtime Ken Russell associate, is best known as an editor and has worked on most of Russells films of the 1970s and most of Richard Donners films since, with credits on the high profile likes of The Omen (1976), Superman (1978), Ladyhawke (1985) and the Lethal Weapon films under his belt, among numerous others.
 Baird previously ventured out as a director with undistinguished action films such as Executive Decision (1996) and U.S. Marshals (1998).
-On script is John Logan, a rising new name who has delivered the screenplays for Any Given Sunday (1999), Gladiator (2000), The Time Machine (2002), Sinbad: Legend of the Seven Seas (2003), The Aviator (2004), Sweeney Todd: The Demon Barber of Fleet Street (2007), Rango (2011), Hugo (2011), Skyfall (2012) and Spectre (2015), as well as created the tv series Penny Dreadful (2014-6), while interestingly actor Brent Spiner, who plays the role of Data, co-contributes the story.
+On script is John Logan, a rising new name who has delivered the screenplays for Any Given Sunday (1999), Gladiator (2000), The Time Machine (2002), Sinbad: Legend of the Seven Seas (2003), The Aviator (2004), Sweeney Todd: The Demon Barber of Fleet Street (2007), Rango (2011), Hugo (2011), Skyfall (2012).
+Spectre (2015) and Alien: Covenant (2017), as well as created the tv series Penny Dreadful (2014-6), while interestingly actor Brent Spiner, who plays the role of Data, co-contributes the story.

 The more one thinks about it, Star Trek seems to work the least well of all on the medium of the big screen.
 The classic Star Trek movies started well but soon drowned in cutsie fannish self-congratulation, while the Star Trek: The Next Generation films have remained little more than special effects vehicles in search of stories.
 None of the Star Trek: The Next Generation films have ever moved with the conceptual dazzle and tight scripting of two-part episodes such as The Best of Both Worlds or All Good Things, or even lesser two-parters like Unification or Chain of Command.

 Star Trek: Nemesis offers up a stunningly banal plot concerning the Romulan political machinations and the cardboard nemesis of Captain Picards clone son.
 There is a remarkable lack of intrigue to the political story and no depth at all to the character of Shinzon.
 He is just a standard science-fiction villain in a shiny cape threatening the universe and comes with almost nothing in the way of depth or interesting shading.
 There is a subplot about Data finding an earlier primitive version of himself this is revealed in the films sole twist to be a trap set by Shinzon but the character of B-4 is then almost entirely forgotten about until the end.
-There is a new race of villains in the Remulans but they are nothing more than standard ugly mug alien faces and moreover have their threat cut out from under them the moment one realizes they look exactly like the orcs out of Lord of the Rings.
+There is a new race of villains in the Remulans but they are nothing more than standard ugly mug alien faces and moreover have their threat cut out from under them the moment one realises they look exactly like the orcs out of Lord of the Rings.
 There is a dull action sequence with dune buggies shooting out with aliens, ending on a stunt jump that only takes place in the unreal realm of cartoonish action movies.

 Even more so than in the previous Star Trek: The Next Generation films, the supporting principals take a back seat to the action it is almost entirely The Picard and Data Show.
 This is a film that feels like it could have done with some of the light relief that infected the Classic Star Trek movies where all the regulars would come out like a well-rehearsed comedy troupe and each had their own little piece.
 There are also a small appearance from Star Trek: Voyagers Kate Mulgrew and cameos from former Star Trek: The Next Generation regulars Wil Wheaton and Whoopi Goldberg, with only she getting a line, and all to astonishingly little purpose.
 (Director Bryan Singer can also be spotted in a cameo as a crewman who gets blown out the bridge window).